On this page:

 In 2018 the Federal Government allowed up to 605 GL to be deducted from the 2,750 GL total by investing in projects that deliver the same environmental outcomes using less water.
 605 GL of projects have been approved.
 States are now working hard to develop further and deliver these projects.

-An additional 450 GL can be recovered if there are no socio-economic impacts from doing so.
+450 GL of additional water recovery might be achievable if there are no socio-economic impacts from doing so.
 A rigorous set of criteria was agreed upon in 2018 to ensure this.